seantis/seantis.people/README.rst

 This is how it is done:

-- We give the user the possiblity to define a list of people.
+- We give the user the possibility to define a list of people.
 Each list consists of a number of dexterity objects with IPerson behavior.
 Within one list only one dexterity type is allowed.